 Q. Do I have to prepare a portfolio for my application? – Only if you are applying for CS Design.

 Q. Is there any interview in the selection process? – Only in CS Business and CS Design.
 Only some of the applicants from the first stage are invited to be interviewed.
-International applicants can be interviewed on the phone or Skype.
+Applicants can be interviewed online.

 Q. What is the selection schedule? – Please check from here: applying to master’s programmes